top of page

 We believe children respond well to a pattern that enables them to feel secure and know that certain parts of the day will always happen.
 We call this a rhythm, because which in much the same way as a musical rhythm can change, so can our daily rhythm but still coincides with a steady beat.

-children collect their wooden nametag hanging on pegs by a colour coded ribbon linked to their family group; red, yellow, blue, green, orange, purple.
+children collect their wooden name tag hanging on pegs by a colour coded ribbon linked to their family group; red, yellow, blue, green, orange, pink and purple.
 This is handed to their key person and is how we register attendance.
 Staff are available at the beginning and end of each session/day, to chat with families about the children, linking home and school life together.

 is a special time for children to sit with their key person and peers every day.
 The main focus of group time is about engaging children in conversation, promoting speaking and listening within a small, familiar group context.
 Children are also encouraged to plan their play, remembering what they did yesterday, thinking about what they want/need to do today and who they might like to work/play with and what they might need.
 As time goes by, staff introduce the language of learning e.g., concentrate, persevere etc., expecting children to think more deeply about their intentions, the resources they might need and whether or not they need to start by drawing a plan or writing a list.